Lauraosipov74291/notes/README.md

 - "Today's programming wisdom is to remember that code is read far more often than it is written.
 Always strive for clarity and maintainability in your work, as the true cost of software lies not just in its initial creation but in its long-term evolution and maintenance.
 Invest time in writing self-documenting code, using descriptive variable names, and including helpful comments.
 Also, embrace the power of modularization and abstraction to enhance reusability and simplify complex systems."

 In essence: "Code for the Maintainer, not just for the Machine."

+# 2024-02-04
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, make a list of all the tasks you need to complete, then prioritize them based on their importance and deadlines.
+Next, allocate time for each task, taking into account the complexity and your own availability.
+Finally, use task management tools and versions control systems to stay organised and track your progress.
+By following these steps, you will be able to finish your tasks on time and meet your goals.